Story and photos by Timothy Scott

 There's no sacrificing comfort here though.
 My spacious villa is outfitted with high-end furniture, crisp air conditioning, and a fast Wi-Fi signal.
 The views from the balcony are stunning, as they are from the pool below.
 When we dine at one of several waterfront restaurants, I eat much better than I'm used to in Costa Rica, where gourmet cuisine is still a novel concept.
 There are 10 restaurants and bars here in all, counting the ones on site at the Marriott Hotel.

-I'm on an itinerary set up by Edge Travel, a company that taps into the best selection of luxury villas available at Los Sueños, through the HRG Vacations and Rental company.
+I'm on an itinerary set up by We R CR, a company that taps into the best selection of luxury villas available at Los Sueños, through the HRG Vacations and Rental company.
 I poke my head in a few other villas of theirs while I'm here, including one where they're doing a magazine photo shoot—with a model playing the part of a bride—and Casa Sueños that has eight bedrooms and a resort–sized pool with a swim–up bar.
 Using a villa here as a base, travelers can set up golf, fishing, horseback riding, and adventure tours all through the HRG office even if they haven't planned that in advance.

 To the Highlands of Alta Gracia

 After a few days of mostly lounging around and eating well, we head south from Quepos through beautiful countryside to Alta Gracia Boutique Hacienda.
-This is a 50–casita resort that feels like a manifestation of a dream.
+This is a 50–casita Auberge resort that feels like a manifestation of a dream.
 The owner, a former farming patriarch, didn't do anything halfway here—or even in stages.
 Situated on 850 acres (344 hectares), there are panoramic views all around and a sense that you could walk a mile in any direction and still be on the property.

 After a leisurely check-in and a golf cart ride to drop off my bags, I go explore the estate on horseback with a guide, clip–clopping through hills that used to host coffee and pineapple plants.
 Mist rolls across the nearby mountains, where streams and waterfalls descend.
 For those who want to explore beyond, there's a private airstrip where an ultralight can take them over a mountain range to the coast, over the whale's tail beach peninsula by Uvita.